lauryndavis1/Portfolio/Historical Redlining Geospatial Mapping/README.md

 - **Data Sources**: Mapping Inequality, U.S. Census Bureau
 - **Development Tools**: RStudio, GitHub

-## Challenges and Considerations
-- Ensuring accessibility for users of different technical backgrounds.
-- Addressing the emotional toll of reviewing historical discriminatory practices.
-- Iteratively improving the tool based on feedback from teachers and students.

 ## Contact
 For questions, collaboration, or feedback, please contact:
 **Lauryn Davis**